raguilaru/webhooks-server/README.md

 # Webhook server
-This is a webhook server
+This is exercise is a small webhook server.

 ## Install dependencies
 ```bash